 In fact, the traditional marinara-style spaghetti sauce does not have a thick texture but is diluted.
 The spaghetti sauce with a thick and rich texture is a modern American invention.

-Pasta is different from noodles; it needs to be served with a thick, thick spaghetti sauce to create a true sense of deliciousness.
+Moreover, as there are dissimilarities between pasta and noodles; pasta needs to be served with a thick, thick spaghetti sauce to create a true sense of deliciousness.
 And many people like their sauce this way because it makes the spaghetti look more appealing.

 The thick sauce will also better adhere to the noodles and hold the ingredients together, helping you enjoy everything a little with every bite.
 The feeling as the sauce slowly coats your spoon and spaghetti is wonderful.